Jagapathi-Vallapuri/Music-Player/README.md

 - Backend: Run Node server (PM2/systemd/Docker) with `.env` configured; expose port 5000 (or set `PORT`)
 - Configure CORS `FRONTEND_ORIGIN` to your deployed frontend URL
 - Ensure MongoDB, Redis (optional), and SMTP (optional) services are reachable

+## Deployment on Render
+Render works well with this monorepo.
+Use a Web Service for the backend and a Static Site for the frontend.

+Backend (Web Service):
+- Root: `backend`
+- Build Command: `npm install`
+- Start Command: `node server.js`
+- Health Check: `/api/health` (expects JSON `{ success: true }`)
+- Environment Variables:
+  - MONGO_URL, JWT_SECRET, JAMENDO_CLIENT_ID
+  - FRONTEND_ORIGIN: set to your Static Site URL(s), e.g. `https://pulse-frontend.onrender.com`
+  - SENDGRID_API_KEY, SENDGRID_FROM (recommended) and optionally SMTP_* for fallback
+- Notes:
+  - Express is configured with `app.set('trust proxy', 1)` to work correctly behind Render’s proxy (rate limiter and IP extraction).
+  - If using MongoDB Atlas, add Render egress IPs to your Atlas Network Access allowlist.
+  - SMTP ports are commonly blocked on PaaS; prefer SendGrid Web API.

+Frontend (Static Site):
+- Root: `frontend`
+- Build Command: `npm install && npm run build`
+- Publish Directory: `dist`
+- Environment: set `VITE_API_BASE_URL` (in Render Static Site environment) to your backend URL, e.g. `https://pulse-backend.onrender.com/api`
+- After deploy, update backend `FRONTEND_ORIGIN` to this static site origin for CORS.

+Optional `render.yaml` (monorepo) can be added to codify both services.
+If you want, we can generate one tailored to your Render account naming.

 ## Troubleshooting
 - 401 Unauthorized on `/auth/validate`: ensure requests include `Authorization: Bearer <token>`; login/2FA must complete successfully to obtain a token